 When I was in high school I was very practical and did not think that I could make a career out of loving gemstones.
-My parents were not going to pay for a teenage girl to live alone and study in California, which was the only place that I knew about that taught gemmology.
+My parents were not going to pay for a teenage girl to live alone and study in California, the GIA was the only place that I knew about that taught gemmology.

-Recently, I graduated from the Registered Master Valuer Program from the California Institute of Jewelry Training.
+I graduated from the Registered Master Valuer Program from the California Institute of Jewelry Training.
 An appraiser must be a gemmologist, but a gemmologist is not an appraiser until they have obtained more education and experience.

 I am interested in gemstones referenced in songs, movies, and books.
 “Lucy in the Sky with Diamonds” and “Diamonds Are Forever” come easily to my mind.
 With some research I can quote Shakespeare’s “The Third Part of Henry the Sixth”,

 KING HENRY VI:

 My crown is in my heart, not on my head;